MicrosoftDocs/architecture-center/docs/best-practices/transient-faults.md

 - Never perform an immediate retry more than once.

-- Avoid using a regular retry interval when you access services and resources on Azure, especially when you have a large number of retry attempts.
+- Avoid using a regular retry interval when you access services and resources on Azure, especially when you have a high number of retry attempts.
 The best approach in this scenario is an exponential back-off strategy with a circuit-breaking capability.

 - Prevent multiple instances of the same client, or multiple instances of different clients, from sending retries simultaneously.
 If this scenario is likely to occur, introduce randomization into the retry intervals.